syncfusion-content/blazor-docs/blazor/treegrid/edit.md

 ### Dialog

 In Dialog edit mode, when you start editing the currently selected row, data will be shown on a dialog.
 You can change the cell values and save edited data to the data source.
 To enable Dialog edit, set the [`TreeGridEditSettings.Mode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridEditSettings~Mode.html) as **Dialog**.

 {% tabs %}

-{% highlight csharp %}
+{% highlight razor %}

 @using TreeGridComponent.Data;
 @using Syncfusion.Blazor.TreeGrid;